-The cut-off date for this RAP was communicated to the affected communities during the fieldwork in August 2017.
-The cut-off date is the respective dates of completion of census survey in the affected project area which is 5th September 2017.
+• The cut-off date for this RAP was communicated to the affected communities during the fieldwork in August 2017.
+The cut-off date is the respective dates of beginning of the census survey in the affected project area which is 2nd September 2017.